-To: Institutions Participating in the Child and Adult Care Food Program
+To: Institutions Participating in the Child and Adult Care Food Program From: Arnette Cowan, Head Arrette Coura

-Special Nutrition Programs
+, Special Nutrition I Programs

-Subject: Feeding Infants and Meal Pattern Requirements in the Child and Adult Care

-Food Program; Questions and Answers
+Subject: Feeding Infants and Meal Pattern Requirements in the Child and Adult Care Food Program; Questions and Answers

-The purpose of this memorandum is to provide guidance on feeding infants and the infant meal pattern requirements in the Child and Adult Care Food Program (CACFP) and includes Questions and Answers.
-This memorandum supersedes CACFP 15-10 (v.2) Infant Feeding in the CACFP- Revised.
+The purpose of this memorandum is to provide guidance on feeding infants and the infant meal pattern requirements in the Child and Adult Care Food Program (CACFP) and includes Questions and Answers in the Attachment.
+This revision updates the required storage temperature for breastmilk to be consistent with the American Academy of Pediatrics' and the Centers for Disease Control and Prevention's recommendations, provides clarification on documenting meals when a mother breastfeeds on-site, and includes new Questions and Answers.
+This memorandum supersedes CACFP 16-17: Feeding Infants and Meal Pattern Requirements in the Child and Adult Care Food Program; Questions and Answers, October 10, 2016.